WNoDeS/WNoDeS/index.md

 * Grid over Cloud - which implies the creation of Grid sites on top of a Cloud infrastructure though landscape deployment of virtual resources.
 The provided Grid infrastructure can exploit the dynamic nature of the Clouds, provisioning resources according to the real needs of the users.

-The WNoDeS focus is on Everything as a Service, where Everything may be hardware, software, data, platform, infrastructure.

-WNoDeS dynamically provides virtualized and customized computing resources on demand.
-Virtualized resources can be used to run applications software, interactive analysis, software development, services.
-It allows to integrate the Grid and Cloud paradigms exploiting the same physical resources.
+WNoDeS integrates the Grid and Cloud paradigms exploiting the same physical resources.
 It is built around a tight integration with a LRMS (a "batch system") and is running in production at the INFN Tier-1 Computing Center.
 Its main characteristics are:

 * Full integration with existing computing resource scheduling, policing, monitoring and accounting workflow.